 If your short-term goals are in registered accounts such as a TFSA, an RRSP, or an RESP, we don't currently support the smart savings product, but we do provide a money market fund - a risk-free investment with very similar features to our Smart Savings account.

 To open a Smart Savings account, simply click here.

-If you feel like one of your registered accounts should be in a risk-free portfolio but isn't at the moment, you can book a call with our Portfolio Managers and we'll help you set this up properly.
+If you feel like one of your registered accounts should be in a risk-free portfolio but isn't at the moment, you can follow the instructions here to request a change to your risk profile.